polkadot-fellows/xcm-format/README.md

 - `Unroutable = 15`: Destination is known to be unroutable.
 - `UnknownClaim = 16`: Used by [`ClaimAsset`](https://github.com/paritytech/polkadot/blob/962bc21352f5f80a580db5a28d05154ede4a9f86/xcm/src/v3/mod.rs#L730) when the given claim could not be recognized/found.
 - `FailedToDecode = 17`: Used by [`Transact`](https://github.com/paritytech/polkadot/blob/962bc21352f5f80a580db5a28d05154ede4a9f86/xcm/src/v3/mod.rs#L482) when the functor cannot be decoded.
-- `MaxWeightInvalid = 18`: Used by [`Transact`](https://github.com/paritytech/polkadot/blob/962bc21352f5f80a580db5a28d05154ede4a9f86/xcm/src/v3/mod.rs#L482) to indicate that the given weight limit could be breached by the functor.
+- `MaxWeightInvalid = 18`: Used by [`Transact`](https://github.com/paritytech/polkadot/blob/962bc21352f5f80a580db5a28d05154ede4a9f86/xcm/src/v3/mod.rs#L482) to indicate that the given weight limit could be reached by the functor.
 - `NotHoldingFees = 19`: Used by [`BuyExecution`](https://github.com/paritytech/polkadot/blob/962bc21352f5f80a580db5a28d05154ede4a9f86/xcm/src/v3/mod.rs#L672) when the Holding Register does not contain payable fees.
 - `TooExpensive = 20`: Used by [`BuyExecution`](https://github.com/paritytech/polkadot/blob/962bc21352f5f80a580db5a28d05154ede4a9f86/xcm/src/v3/mod.rs#L672) when the fees declared to purchase weight are insufficient.
 - `Trap(u64) = 21`: Used by the [`Trap`](https://github.com/paritytech/polkadot/blob/962bc21352f5f80a580db5a28d05154ede4a9f86/xcm/src/v3/mod.rs#L738) instruction to force an error intentionally.
 Its code is included.
 - `ExpectationFalse = 22`: Used by [`ExpectAsset`](https://github.com/paritytech/polkadot/blob/962bc21352f5f80a580db5a28d05154ede4a9f86/xcm/src/v3/mod.rs#L782), [`ExpectError`](https://github.com/paritytech/polkadot/blob/962bc21352f5f80a580db5a28d05154ede4a9f86/xcm/src/v3/mod.rs#L798) and [`ExpectOrigin`](https://github.com/paritytech/polkadot/blob/962bc21352f5f80a580db5a28d05154ede4a9f86/xcm/src/v3/mod.rs#L790) when the expectation was not true.
-- `PalletNotFound = 23`: The provided pallet index was not found.
+- `PalletNotFound = 23`: Used by ['ExpectPallet'](https://github.com/paritytech/polkadot/blob/962bc21352f5f80a580db5a28d05154ede4a9f86/xcm/src/v3/mod.rs#L839) when the provided pallet index was not found.
-- `NameMismatch = 24`:  The given pallet's name is different to that expected.
+- `NameMismatch = 24`:  Used by ['ExpectPallet'](https://github.com/paritytech/polkadot/blob/962bc21352f5f80a580db5a28d05154ede4a9f86/xcm/src/v3/mod.rs#L839) when the given pallet's name is different to that expected.
-- `VersionIncompatible = 25`:  The given pallet's version has an incompatible version to that expected.
+- `VersionIncompatible = 25`:  Used by ['ExpectPallet'](https://github.com/paritytech/polkadot/blob/962bc21352f5f80a580db5a28d05154ede4a9f86/xcm/src/v3/mod.rs#L839) when the given pallet's version has an incompatible version to that expected.
 - `HoldingWouldOverflow = 26`: The given operation would lead to an overflow of the Holding Register.
 - `ExportError = 27`: The message was unable to be exported.
 - `ReanchorFailed = 28`: `MultiLocation` value failed to be reanchored.
-- `NoDeal = 29`: No deal is possible under the given constraints.
+- `NoDeal = 29`: Used by ['ExchangeAsset'](https://github.com/paritytech/polkadot/blob/962bc21352f5f80a580db5a28d05154ede4a9f86/xcm/src/v3/mod.rs#L613) when no deal is possible under the given constraints.
 - `FeesNotMet = 30`: Fees were required which the origin could not pay.
 - `LockError = 31`: Some other error with locking.
-- `NoPermission = 32`: The state was not in a condition where the operation was valid to make.
+- `NoPermission = 32`:  Used by [`Transact`](https://github.com/paritytech/polkadot/blob/962bc21352f5f80a580db5a28d05154ede4a9f86/xcm/src/v3/mod.rs#L482) when the state was not in a condition where the operation was valid to make.
-- `Unanchored = 33`: The universal location of the local consensus is improper.
+- `Unanchored = 33`: Used by [`ExportMessage`](https://github.com/paritytech/polkadot/blob/962bc21352f5f80a580db5a28d05154ede4a9f86/xcm/src/v3/mod.rs#L906) when the universal location of the local consensus is improper.
 - `NotDepositable = 34`: An asset cannot be deposited, probably because (too much of) it already exists.